 Jennifer Grimes first bought a small cottage upstate to improve her fly fishing skills on breaks from her job in New York City.
 She eventually moved north full-time and founded Red Cottage Inc., an agency offering more than fifty vacation rentals in The Catskills and Hudson Valley.
 She also started Country House Realty, a boutique real estate brokerage serving the same market.
-Here are her thoughts on the best remodeling projects to focus on in 2019, both indoors and outside.
+Here are her thoughts on the best remodeling projects to focus on both indoors and outside.

 Over the last decade or so, the predominant remodeling trend is to create open-concept spaces.
 A central hub that serves as the heart of the house, [where the] cooking, dining and lounging [all occur], has been the preference over separate rooms dedicated to each function.
 A single space promotes a more communal experience.

 In [New York], decks and outdoor spaces near the house have recently been receiving the creative focus and financial resources, making these areas part of the overall "living space."
 Multi-tier decks, with conventional outdoor lights and supplemental string lights for ambience are huge among our metro New York clientele who decamp upstate on weekends.